 A workflow was developed to help integrate tributary fracture zone properties with DFN simulation.
 In principal, this integration allows laboratory measurements from fractures at the centimeter scale to be related to larger fractures at the meter to kilometer scale and to be populated in the DFN model.

-Using experimental data on TFZ, LANL has developed a methodology to incorporate diffusion and advective flow mechanisms in the TFZ to perform simulations on the influence of various transport mechanisms.
-These include simulations of matrix diffusion in the TFZ; simulations of the extent to which the TFZ consists of natural, reactivated, and induced fractures; and simulations of the percentage of free hydrocarbon in the primary fracture network.
+Using experimental data on the TFZ, LANL has also developed a methodology to incorporate diffusion and advective flow mechanisms in the TFZ to perform simulations on the influence of various transport mechanisms.
+These include simulations of matrix diffusion in the TFZ; simulations of the extent to which the TFZ consists of natural, reactivated and induced fractures; and simulations of the percentage of free hydrocarbon in the primary fracture network.
 The main conclusions of this study were that:

 An additional set of experiments using a relatively carbonate-rich sample of Marcellus core acquired from MSEEL were used to identify critical stresses associated with the transition from highly transmissive to weakly transmissive fracture systems.
 In the field, this critical stress is a function of the depth of the shale, fracture orientation, and pore pressure.
 The results of the experiments demonstrate the importance of considering the stresses at which fractures are created when predicting the permeability of fractured, low-permeability rocks.